 These promotional images are perfect for any kind of fundraising campaign for Global Voices.

 Global Voices Funding Principles At Global Voices, our work is driven by our community, in service to our readers.
-Our contributors and editorial staff decide what stories we tell and…
+Our contributors and editorial staff decide what stories we tell and how we tell them.
+We evaluate all funding sources based on the impact they have on our mission, values, and…

 As a distributed community, our work will be smoother, safer and more efficient if we all share a basic methodology and set of tools for our communications.